 Nearly half of all adults in America have periodontitis, a severe form of gum disease that gradually destroys the bone sockets holding your teeth in place, resulting in tooth loss.
 Recent evidence suggests that the bacteria that cause periodontitis may be able to enter the brain, and their presence has been correlated with reduced cognitive function.
 Protect your mouth and your brain by brushing twice per day, flossing once per day, and visiting the dentist twice per year.
 To read more see How Oral Hygiene Protects Your Brain From Dementia

 Tip #2: Get Your Daily Dose of Vitamin D

 A recent meta-analysis concluded that vitamin D deficiency is a strong risk factor for dementia.
 Vitamin D is not easily obtained through food, but our bodies can synthesize it when our bare skin (without sunscreen) is exposed to sunlight.
 The time required to meet your daily dose of vitamin D depends on your skin tone, the amount of sunlight available, and how much skin you have exposed.
 On a sunny summer day, 10-15 minutes is often enough.
-You may want to consider taking vitamin D supplements during the winter, if you live in an often-cloudy area, or if you do not go outside every day.
+You may want to consider taking vitamin D supplements during the winter or on cloudy days.

 Tip #3: Reduce Your Risk of Diabetes